All Episodes

 This is still a very dangerous storm.

-That'll continue uh to be the case.
+That'll continue to be the case.

 You can get details on how to support Red Cross, Samaritan's Purse, Salvation Army.

-I mean these groups literally have been on the ground since early last weekend, providing meals and a blanket and support and clothing, and uh they they uh deserve all the support that that your listeners can give them.
+These groups literally have been on the ground since early last weekend providing meals and a blanket and support and clothing.

-And I would also say, you know, my my little family and I have been on our knees for the families in this region.
+And I would also say, you know, my little family and I have been on our knees for the families in this region.

-I we had some experiences with flooding when I was governor of the state of Indiana.
+We had some experiences with flooding when I was governor of the state of Indiana.

-Uh this is a long, long road back, and uh we all would do well to keep all of those that are suffering under the weight of Hurricane Harvey now and in the future in our prayers.
+And we all would do well to keep all of those that are suffering under the weight of Hurricane Harvey now and in the future in our prayers.

 All right, please stay right there, Mr. Vice President.

-We got a lot more to get to as we continue with the Vice President of the United States, Mike Pence.
+As we continue with the Vice President of the United States, Mike Pence.

 Mr. Vice President, is there a checklist that you all put together?